top of page

-Spotted Bee Balm is one of the most interesting plants in flower.
+• Great form: Spotted Bee Balm is one of the most interesting plants in flower.
 Each flower head protrudes via a stem out of the center of the previous flower.
-The rays emerge whitish and turn lavender in time.
+The rays emerge whitish and turn pale-yellow to lavender in time.

-Bees love Spotted Bee Balm :), as do Hummingbirds, Monarchs, butterflies, moths and other flying things.
+• Attracts pollinators like crazy: Native wasps, especially, and bees swarm this plant, and it attracts Hummingbirds, Monarchs and other butterflies, moths and other flying things.
 Songbirds also like Spotted Bee Balm but deer and other mammals tend to leave it alone.

 Fun Fact: The leaves smell like oregano.